geoffhui/task-tracker/README.md

 # task-tracker
 A to-do list web application used for keeping track of daily tasks. <br>
-Created using ReactJS with a JSON server for the backend.
+Created using ReactJS and JSON server for its database.

 # Screenshots
 Home Page